xenakal/Simulation_Interactions/README.md

 <h3> Stat tab</h3>

-This tab is finally not used
+This tab is not used.

 <h2> Folders </h2>

    - **src**,  contains the source code
-   - **maps**, contains several maps used as input for the system - new maps can be created with the *create map tab* in the GUI interface.
+   - **maps**, contains several maps used as input for the system - new maps can be created with the *create map* tab in the GUI interface.
    - **results**, contains results of a simulation - a new file named after the map is created after each simulation and data can be saved/plotted by enabling the option in the *constants.py* file.\
    (SAVE_DATA=TRUE and PLOT_DATA = TRUE)
    - **to_share**, contains genral results that shows the overall possiblities given by simulations.
 Results are classified  as they are used in the